Irish deputy premier to reaffirm ‘unwavering commitment’ to UN Lebanon mission

 Simon Harris is visiting Lebanon this week against a backdrop of heightened tensions with Israel.

-He is to hold talks with the Lebanese foreign affairs and defence ministers in Beirut, and visit Irish peacekeeping soldiers serving as part of the Unifil mission.
+His Wednesday itinerary includes talks with the Lebanese foreign affairs and defence ministers in Beirut, and a visit to Irish peacekeeping soldiers serving as part of the Unifil mission.

-The Tanaiste said Private Sean Rooney, an Irish soldier killed in Lebanon, will be a “key feature” of his political talks.
+The Tanaiste had said Private Sean Rooney, an Irish soldier killed in Lebanon, would be a “key feature” of his political talks.

+On Wednesday morning, Mr Harris met Lebanese Defence Minister Michel Menassah where he highlighted “Ireland’s deep concern over the lack of progress in bringing those” who killed Pte Rooney to justice and “outlined the urgent need for progress”.

-Mr Harris is expected to impress the Irish Government’s “deep disappointment and dissatisfaction at the slow progress of the legal proceedings”, and highlight how the lack of progress is “particularly distressing” for the Rooney family.
+The Irish Government says that lack of progress is “particularly distressing” for the Rooney family.

+In a formal letter to Lebanese Foreign Affairs Minister Yousseff Rajji, Mr Harris also raised the matter of Pte Rooney’s killing.

+He outlined how seven Lebanese citizens had been indicted in relation to the incident, noting that only one defendant has appeared before the military tribunal judge.

 Later on Wednesday, the Tanaiste will visit Camp Shamrock in south Lebanon where members of the 125th Infantry Battalion are serving as part of the Unifil peacekeeping mission.